zsmb13/MSSQL/exercise3.md

 1. In order to split the _Location_ column into two, and to parse the _Age_ as really a number, add a _Derived column_ transformation.
 Connect the blue output of the file source to into this new box to specify the data flow direction.
 Then open the settings to specify how the derived values are calculated.

+   - Add a new column that contains the age as an integer.
+Check if the string is "NULL", in that case keep the null value, or cast to int.
+     - Use the following expression: `[Age] == "NULL" ?
+NULL(DT_I4) : (DT_I4)[Age]`.
+(You may need to change the column name.)
-   - Split the location into two.
+   - Split the location column into two.
 Create a new _City_ and a new _Country_ column using string operations.
      - Take a look at a few examples of the _Location_: they are in the form of "city, state, country"
      - To separate the country find the second comma in the text.
 The rest is the city (you can keep the state included in the city text).
 E.g. "nyc, new york, usa" becomes:
        - Country: "usa"
        - City: "nyc, new york"
-   - Add a new column that contains the age as an integer.
-Check if the string is "NULL", in that case keep the null value `NULL(DT_I4)`, or cast to int `(DT_I4)[FieldName]`.
    - Find more information on the syntax of the _Expression_ here: <https://docs.microsoft.com/en-us/sql/integration-services/expressions/integration-services-ssis-expressions?view=sql-server-2017)>

      ![Integration Services Derived column transformation](images/exercise/is-users-derived-col.png)